 Current Funding Opportunities

-Deadline April 17, 2017 The Connecticut Sea Grant Arts Funding Program awards up to $1000 to an artist through this competitive funding program.
-The winning submission will be selected on the basis of its aesthetic quality, relevance to coastal and marine environments and Connecticut Sea Grant themes, as well as its potential impact on non-traditional […][Read More]
+CT Sea Grant, through its competitive funding program the Arts Support Awards Program, will award up to $1000 to an artist or group of artists.
+The winning submission will be selected on the basis of aesthetic quality, relevance to coastal and marine environments and CTSG themes, as well as its potential reach and impact on non-traditional audiences.[Read More]